9 Tips to Bill Time Accurately and Boost Your Bottom Line

 6. Tackle Your Toughest Project First

-Chances are, most of your working days involve at least one challenging task, whether that’s editing a video, writing a lengthy blog post, or coding a specific feature for a custom app.
+Chances are, most of your working days involve at least one challenging task, such as creating video content with the help of an AI video generator, writing a lengthy blog post, or coding a specific feature for a custom app.
 While it might be tempting to spend your morning tackling easier tasks, like quoting for projects or invoicing clients, you’d do better to make the most of your energy by committing to your most difficult task first.

 Even if you’re not a morning person, most of us tend to have more energy in the morning (after that first coffee, that is).
 We haven’t yet been overwhelmed by so-called decision fatigue, and we’re approaching problems with a fresh mind.
 The morning tends to be a calmer time of day — both in and out of your workspace — and less likely to throw distractions at you.